-Hidden around the back side of Kubo-ichi Otsutsurugi-gu Shrine (which is near the museum celebrating Kanazawa’s pioneering surrealist author, Kyoka Izumi) is Kuragari-zaka.
+Hidden around the back side of Kubo-ichi Otsutsurugi-gu Shrine is Kuragari-zaka.

 The stairs are blocked on all sides, receiving sun only around noon of the clearest days.
-Yet at the bottom grows a lone sakura tree that rains cherry blossoms in spring in front of the geisha’s practice center.
-Just to the side behind a door of wooden rabbit silhouettes is the private gallery and shop of a late modern woodblock artist who depicted Kanazawa and Kyoto in striking, vivid colors.
+Yet at the bottom grows a lone sakura tree in front of the geisha’s practice center.
+Just to the side, you’ll find a door of wooden rabbit silhouettes.
+This is the private gallery and shop of a late modern woodblock artist who depicted Kanazawa and Kyoto in striking, vivid colors.

 Kazue-machi is a photogenic spot between Kanazawa Castle and Higashi Chaya.
 It’s close to the residence of Kurando Terashima, the banished samurai (400 m), and the Morihachi Confectionery Molds Museum.
 It’s also directly diagonal to Higashi Chaya (200 m).